Joseph-ink/dnsperftest-CN/README.md

 # DNS Performance Test

-Shell script to test the performance of the most popular DNS resolvers from your location.
+Shell script to test the performance of the most popular DNS resolvers from your location (especially in China).

 Includes by default:
  * CloudFlare 1.1.1.1